-- Provide a quality and affordable platform of learning and education for students from all over Pakistan, especially Punjab. - Provide students with an outstanding academic training. - Striking balance between research, teaching and service to the community. - Provide teachers with stimulating and conducive environment to produce distinguished research. - Advancing knowledge in the area of economics, governance and policy making to resolve issues and challenges faced by Pakistan.
+Provide a quality and affordable platform of learning and education for students from all over Pakistan, especially Punjab.

+Provide students with an outstanding academic training.

+Striking balance between research, teaching and service to the community.

+Provide teachers with stimulating and conducive environment to produce distinguished research.

+Advancing knowledge in the area of economics, governance and policy making to resolve issues and challenges faced by Pakistan.
-Mission of the Department of Business Economics

-The Department of Business Economics shall aspire to create and disseminate knowledge related to application of Economics towards business solutions.
-This shall include creation and dissemination of knowledge as well as close liaison with the business fraternity.
+2. Introduction

 Economics research and education at University of the Punjab has a rich and long history spanning over a century.
 The Department of Economics has played a vital role in providing valuable knowledge and enriching human resources within this field.
-In line with these ideals, the department introduced a two years long semester system self-supporting Master degree program in Business Economics (MBEcon) in 1997.
-This program was very well received by the labor market, with its graduates now placed well in their respective choice careers, both within Pakistan and in other parts of the world.

-The need to expand on this success was felt.
+The BS Economics program and curriculum is being followed by many affiliated colleges across Punjab.

 In 2018, focus was laid on enhancing the study and research of economics at University of the Punjab.
-After numerous discussions and feedback from all walks of life, the Department of Economics was upgraded to the School of Economics, comprising of four departments and a research center, among which is the Department of Business Economics.
-The department plans to introduce an undergraduate and a graduate degree program, along with certificate courses to enhance teaching of Business Economics.
+After numerous discussions and feedback from all walks of life, the Department of Economics was upgraded to the School of

+Economics, comprising of four departments and a research center.
+The department plans to introduce an additional undergraduate and a graduate degree program, along with certificate courses to enhance teaching of Economics.

-Program Introduction
+3. Program Introduction